S1MS4/S1MS4/README.md

 ## 👋 About Me

 Hey there!
 I'm **S1MS4**, a **student** at **VILNIUS TECH** 🏶 in **Vilnius, Lithuania** 🇱🇹.
-I sometimes code and mess around with electronics 🖥️✨
+I sometimes code and mess often short circuit electronics

 </div>